AanDevAnalyst/AanDevAnalyst/README.md

 identify trends and patterns.

 🔭 I’m currently working on various tasks assigned to me by Codveda as part of my Internship program.
-🧭 I’m currently learning various machine learning mode starting with testing, training and deployment of machine learning models.
+🧭 I’m currently learning various machine learning model starting with testing, training and deployment of models.
 👯 I’m looking to collaborate on open source projects, internship roles and start ups.
 💬 Ask me about Tech, anime more specifically psychological or mystery genre.
 🤔 I’m looking for help with how to network with more Tech Savvy & various opportunities.